 Confiscated butane canisters and "spice mix" – a synthetic cannabis – paraphernalia.

 In Dubai, however, access to all those things is somewhat restricted, so instead, ex-pat teens with a passion for temporarily altering their brain chemistry have taken to inhaling butane gas from cans of lighter fluid, because why the hell not?
 This may come as a shock, but huffing the noxious fumes of a highly flammable liquid isn't particularly good for your health.
 It can freeze your lungs if you're not careful and at least six ex-pat teenagers have died from it in the last few years.
-With access to any fun-inducing chemicals severely restricted out there, I suppose you take what you can get, but inhaling butane still seems like the dumbest thing imaginable to me.
+With access to any fun-inducing chemicals severely restricted out there, I suppose you take what you can get, but inhaling butane still seems like the dumbest thing imaginable.

 To try to understand why people don't just wait a couple of years to buy booze and not inhale deadly gas, I spoke to "Steph" (Dubai's authorities aren't that keen on drugs, so she didn't want to share her real name), who lived in Dubai for three years, before leaving her parents and two sisters there to come back to the UK.
 One of her sister's friends died a couple of years ago after inhaling butane gas.